jcyesc/linux-driver-development/drivers-dev/chapter-5/README.md

 void iowrite32(u32 value, void __iomem *addr)
 ```

+## UIO drivers or Platform Device Drives in the User Space

+Device drivers in Linux traditionally run in kernel space, but can also run in user space.
+It is not always necessary to write a device driver for a device, especially in applications
+where no two applications will require exclusive access.
+The most useful example of this is a
+memory mapped device, but you can also do this with devices in the I/O space.

+The Linux user space provides several advantages for device drivers, including more robust and
+flexible process management, standardized system call interface, simpler resource managemente,
+large number of libraries for XML, or other configuration methods, and regular expression
+parsing among others.
+Each call to the kernel (system call) must perform a switch from user
+mode to supervisor mode, and then back again.
+This takes time, which can become a performance
+bottleneck if the calls are frequent.
+It also makes applications more straightforward to debug
+by providing memory isolation and independent restart.
+At the same time, while kernel space
+applications need to conform to General Public License guidelines, user space applications are not
+bound by such restrictions.

+On the other hand, user space drivers have their own drawbacks.
+Interrupt handling is the biggest
+challenge for a user space driver.
+The function handling an interrupt is called in privileged
+execution mode, often called supervisor mode.
+User space drivers have no permission to execute
+in privileged execution mode, making it impossible for user space drivers to implement an
+interrupt handler.
+To deal with this problem we can perform polling or have a small kernel space
+driver handling only the interrupt.
+In the latter case, we can inform to the user space driver of an
+interrupt either by a blocking call, which unblocks when an interrupt occurs, or using a POSIX
+signal to preempt the user space driver.
+If user space driver must be accessible to multiple
+processes at once, and/or manage contention for a resource, then you also need to write a real
+device driver at the kernel level, and an user space driver will not be sufficient or even possible.
+Allocating memory that can be used for DMA transfers is also non-trivial for user space drivers.
+In
+kernel space there are also frameworks that help solve device interdepencies.

+### HOW UIO Works

+Each UIO device is accessed through a device vile and several sysfs attribute files.
+The device
+file will be called `/dev/uio0` for the first device, and /dev/uio1, /dev/uio2 and so on for
+subsequent devices.

+The UIO driver in the kernel creates file attributes in the sys filesystem describing the UIO device.
+The directory `/sys/class/uio` is the root for all the file attributes.
+A separate numbered directory
+structure is created under /sys/class/uio/ for each UIO device.

 ## LAB 1 - "Platform Device" module

 The functionality of this platform driver is the same as the misc char driver, but this time